Political violence in the United States: Contributing factors

 The strongest predictors of whether someone justifies or commits political violence include aggressive or authoritarian personality traits, poor self-control, and hostile sexist beliefs.
 Political and social enablers of political violence include dehumanizing and denigrating rhetoric from political leaders and their normalization of violence.
 Also contributing to political violence is a sense of threat or increased fear (caused by things like pandemics or rises in crime).
-A 2021 analysis found that across party lines, the people most likely to support political violence were those who held hostility towards women.
+A 2021 analysis found that, across party lines, the people most likely to support political violence were those who held hostility towards women.

 Another risk factor for election violence is partisan division based on identity.
 Americans have shifted from mixed, cross-cutting identities to aligned partisan packages where multiple identities (urban/rural, race, religion, gender) tend to be highly correlated with one's political party.
 This makes political attacks feel personal—threatening one's entire identity rather than just policy preferences—intensifying political disputes.
-2020s patterns of political violence resemble the 19th century, where one's race, ethnicity, religion, and immigration status is associated with their partisan identity.
-Despite efforts to reduce affective polarization – how much members of the opposing party like each other – there is little evidence that it contributes to political violence.
+The 2020s' patterns of political violence resemble the 19th century, where one's race, ethnicity, religion, and immigration status is associated with their partisan identity.
+Despite efforts to reduce affective polarization—how much members of the opposing party like each other—there is little evidence that it contributes to political violence.